ChristofKaufmann/latexmk.py/README.rst

 Overview
 --------

-Latexmk.py completely automates the process of generating a LaTeX document.
-Given the source files for a document, latexmk.py issues the appropriate sequence of commands to generate a .dvi or .pdf version of the document.
+Latexmake completely automates the process of generating a LaTeX document.
+Given the source files for a document, latexmake issues the appropriate sequence of commands to generate a .dvi or .pdf version of the document.
-It is specialized to run as a custom builder for the Eclipse-Plugin "Texlipse".
+Latexmake can run as a custom builder for the Eclipse-Plugin "Texlipse".
+Latexmake also has the ability to run in the background watching source files for changes and rebuilding a project when changes happen.

+Based on latexmk.py at https://github.com/schlamar/latexmk.py

 Inspired by http://ctan.tug.org/tex-archive/support/latexmk/